SEND & Inclusion

 SEND & Inclusion Team

-The school’s SENDCos are Mrs. H Gough and Miss L. Monaghan.
-Mrs. Gough has 24 years’ experience in the field of SEN, having worked as SENCo in a range of different schools across three different authorities.
-Miss Monaghan is recently appointed to this role & is undertaking the appropriate SENDCo training.
+The school’s SENCOs are Mrs. H Gough, Miss L. Monaghan & Mrs. Astell.
+Mrs. Gough has 26 years’ experience in the field of SEN, having worked as SENCo in a range of different schools across three different authorities.
+Miss Monaghan is the SENCO for Phase 3, and Mrs. Astell works with Phase 2.

 Our named Governor responsible for SEN/Inclusion is Mrs. E. Barr-Jones – she can be contacted via our School Office.

-Mrs. J. Molyneux works within our team to deliver pastoral support for pupils.
+Mrs. J. Molyneux & Mrs. M. Murphy work within our team to deliver pastoral support for pupils.
+Mrs. Leonard is our Mental Health Lead.

 Mrs. L. Blanchflower is our Speech & Language Learning Support Assistant, delivering our award-winning Communication & Language Provision.

-Our in-school counsellor is Jenna Grogan, who works for local counselling service Brighter Horizons 4 U. Jenna is in school every Wednesday, providing regular counselling sessions for up to 7 pupils at any one time along with additional ad-hoc support for pupils and staff as required.
+Our in-school counsellor is Claire Hanrey, who works for local counselling service Brighter Horizons 4 U. Claire is in school every Wednesday and Thursday, providing regular counselling sessions for up to 12 pupils at any one time along with additional ad-hoc support for pupils and staff as required.

 How & when can you contact us?